Ty McTurk, LCSW

 Ty takes a “multi-system approach” to her work.
 She incorporates CBT to identify and challenge cognitive distortions that are supporting the dysfunction, positive psychology to help them recognize their strengths while also helping them better understand their vulnerabilities, and behavior shaping interventions to break unhealthy patterns.
 She is skilled at helping clients develop executive functioning skills, using solution focused therapy, DBT and humor -“remembering to laugh and enjoy life even during difficult circumstances.”
 Ty’s colleagues describe her as “passionate about her work, always advocating for her clients” and “having a great sense of humor.”

 Ty graduated from the University of Utah with a bachelor’s degree and went on to earn her master’s degree at Portland State in clinical social work.
 She has been trained in CBT, DBT, solution focused therapy, crisis interventions and many more.
 In 2017 she was awarded ‘Therapist of the Year’ at Valley Mental Health.

-When not at work, Ty is often seeking some adventure with her family.
-She is a bit of a daredevil with hobbies such as canyoneering, skiing, mountain biking, hang-gliding, camping, and traveling.
+When not at work she is a bit of a daredevil with hobbies such as canyoneering, skiing, mountain biking, hang-gliding, camping, and traveling.
 Ty has also participated in an archeological dig wherein she discovered human bones.
 She and her two children are often outside and take full advantage of the Utah landscape.